jeffijoe/awilix-router-core/README.md

 * `before`: one or more middleware that runs before the route handler.
 * `after`: one or more middleware that runs after the route handler.

+**Note**: all builder methods returns a _new builder_ - this means the builder is **immutable**!
+This allows you to have a common builder setup that you can reuse for multiple controllers.

 ### Decorators